GabrielNakamura/lecture_Biogeography_tamucc/README.md

-# lecture_Biogeography_tamucc
+# Invited lecture to Biogeography class

-Invited lecture for Biogeography class at Tamucc
+The "where's" and "when's" of Biogeographic studies to understand macroecological and local patterns of diversity